 - Note the letters for your partitions on the Ltr column.
 Their capacities under the Size column will help you tell them apart.
 Note down the volume number and letter of three volumes: the small boot partition, the one where Windows is installed, and the mounted installation media.
 If they all already have assigned letters, skip to step 11.

-dir X:command to ensure you’ve mounted the correct volumes by checking their contents.
+- Use the dir X: command to ensure you’ve mounted the correct volumes by checking their contents.
 Replace “X” with the letters you assigned to your volumes.

 Don’t proceed with the Windows installation after both DISM and SFC scan your volumes and possibly replace some files.
 Instead, go back through the installer’s options until you find an option to either proceed to a normal boot or reboot your computer.